 For a country of the Maldives’s size, rising fundamentalism is a cause of concern for India.
 It is also a cause of worry that ISIS looks to recruit people from the Maldives.
 This is especially the case in the wake of Easter bombings in Sri Lanka in April 2019.
 New Delhi must cooperate with Male to check the rise of terrorism so that it does not spread to India.

 Two points need to be discussed that are not included above.
 One is India snubbing Pakistan in swearing-in ceremony.
 With the situation prevailing, Modi has given a clear signal that dialogue and improvement of bilateral relations are not just India’s responsibilities.
 India has been successful in exposing Pakistan at international stage.
 Recent ban on Masood Azhar has been one of the diplomatic gains of the Modi government.
 India still needs to keep diplomatic and strategic pressure on Pakistan in order to get peace.
 India did have a strategic upper hand on a few occasions in the past five years.
 But it has been unable to push it further to its own advantage.
 India should rework on this strategy.

 The second factor is maritime security.
 In his first term, Modi took a lot of efforts towards India’s maritime cooperation with a number of countries.
 India has been energetic in its approach towards Southeast Asia and Indo-Pacific.
 But now India must come up with some concrete mechanisms which would lead to the protection of its own interests as well as allow it to play a role on the global stage.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of The Geopolitics.

-The author is an independent journalist based in Vadodara, India
+The author is a Political Analyst and Researcher based in Vadodara, India.